adaga06/nano-DyMEAN/README.md

 ## Description
 Personal modifications of the dyMEAN framework tailored for Nanobody analysis.
-We start with DyMEAN paper implimentation, and modify that scripts to avoid the use of lighchain explicly.
+We start with DyMEAN paper implimentation, and modify that scripts to avoid the use of lighchain explicly. the input for dyMEAN is just the json files(train.json, valid.json and test.json) and all_structure folders which has all pdb structures

 ## Results Overview or reproducducibility of results from DyMEAN Paper.